remorses/akarso/README.md

 -   Akarso will generate a `secret` for your Akarso account, Akarso can create Admin Portals only if you have this secret
 -   Akarso will redirect to your `callbackUrl` with a jwt `token` in the search params, you can use the `akarso` npm package to verify the token against your `secret` to make sure the request comes from Akarso.
 The token payload contains the SSO provider id and custom `identifier`

+## TODO

+-   [ ] support for boxyhq
+-   [ ] ability to update the SSO connection metadata if it already exists
+-   [ ] add function to delete the SSO connection to `akarso` npm package